reconnaissanceblindchess/reconchess/docs/source/bot_debug.rst

 ----------------------

-You can create a run configuration to run your bot from PyCharm by targeting one of the scripts provided for running bots, like :code:`reconchess.scripts.rc-bot-match` or :code:`reconchess.scripts.rc-play`:
+You can create a run configuration to run your bot from PyCharm by targeting one of the scripts provided for running bots, like :code:`reconchess.scripts.rc-bot-match` or :code:`reconchess.scripts.rc-play`, as a module:

 .. image:: _static/pycharm_bot_match_config.gif
     :target: _static/pycharm_bot_match_config.gif